It's a blue; It’s a purple. No, it’s a periwinkle.

 Periwinkle Is in the Eye of the Beholder

 “Periwinkle’s first known appearance in English as a color-word was in the 1920s, but it has been in the painter’s toolbox for far longer, nestled under the violet umbrella.
 Periwinkle is a Modernist word for a Modernist color.”
-In a fascinating article, “Periwinkle, the Color of Poison, Modernism, and Dusk,” in The Paris Review, Katy Kelleher discusses the varying significance of the color to impressionist painters of Europe, “who painted from nature and labored to show exactly how we experience colors in the wild (hence all those violet sunsets),” and symbolists who “wanted to show what love felt like or what madness meant, so they painted worlds that were stuffed full of references to stories and (naturally) symbols,” relying heavily on certain colors to do so, including violets.
+In a fascinating article, “Periwinkle, the Color of Poison, Modernism, and Dusk,” Katy Kelleher of The Paris Review discusses the varying significance of the color to impressionist painters of Europe, “who painted from nature and labored to show exactly how we experience colors in the wild (hence all those violet sunsets),” and symbolists who “wanted to show what love felt like or what madness meant, so they painted worlds that were stuffed full of references to stories and (naturally) symbols,” relying heavily on certain colors to do so, including violets.

 Periwinkle’s Medicinal Uses Are Not Just Historical